w3c/webappsec/specs/subresourceintegrity/spec.markdown

 ### Integrity metadata

-To verify the integrity of a response, a user agent requires <dfn>integrity metadata</dfn>, which consists of the following pieces of information:
+To verify the integrity of a response, a user agent requires <dfn>integrity metadata</dfn> as part of the [request][].
+This metadata consists of the following pieces of information:

 * cryptographic hash function ("alg")
 * [digest][] ("val")